Media access methods

 Providing time-limited access to private media assets

-You can make a private original asset temporarily accessible (for example, to enable a customer to access a stock photo on your site after purchasing it) by generating a time-limited and signed URL with the private_download_url
+You can make a private asset temporarily accessible (for example, to enable a customer to access a stock photo on your site after purchasing it) by generating a time-limited and signed URL with the private_download_url

 method of the Cloudinary API.
-For example, to generate a link to the my_picID

-Required parameters
+Required parameters:

 public_id